jincubator/the-compact/README.md

 4.  **Emissary `verifyClaim`:** If EIP-1271 fails or isn't applicable, and an emissary is assigned for the sponsor and `lockTag`, call the emissary's [`verifyClaim`](./src/interfaces/IEmissary.sol#L13) function.

 Sponsors cannot unilaterally cancel a signed compact; only allocators can effectively do so by consuming the nonce.
 This is vital to upholding the equivocation guarantees for claimants.

+## Trust Assumptions

+The Compact protocol operates under a specific trust model where different actors have varying levels of trust requirements:

+**Sponsor Trust Requirements:**
+- **Allocators**: Sponsors must trust that allocators will not unduly censor valid requests against fully funded locks.
+However, sponsors retain the ability to initiate forced withdrawals if allocators become unresponsive.
+- **Arbiters**: Sponsors must trust that arbiters will not process claims where the specified conditions were not met.
+Arbiters have significant power in determining claim validity.
+- **Emissaries**: Sponsors must trust that emissaries (if assigned) will not authorize claims maliciously, as emissaries can act as fallback signers when other verification methods fail.
+Emissaries effectively have the same authorization power as the sponsor for claim verification.

+**Claimant Trust Requirements:**
+- **Allocators**: Claimants must trust that allocators are sound and will not allow resource locks to become underfunded through double-spending or other allocation failures.
+- **Arbiters**: Claimants must trust that arbiters will not fail to process claims where conditions were properly met.

 ## Key Events
 The Compact emits several events to signal important state changes: